neilchvz/infrastructure-portfolio/automation/filevault-remediation/config-reference/flex-policy-enablement.md

 ## Purpose

 Automatically enables FileVault on any managed macOS device where it is not active.
-This acts as a continuous compliance backstop — catching devices where the global MDM enablement profile failed on enrollment, or where FileVault was disabled after the fact by the user.
+This acts as a continuous compliance backstop, catching devices where the global MDM enablement profile failed on enrollment, or where FileVault was disabled after the fact by the user.